Submitting Your Application

 When to Submit Your Application

-Axess begins accepting housing applications in early April for the summer and for the following academic year.
-Be sure to submit your application by the appropriate deadline—check the calendar—if you want to be included in the pool of candidates considered for housing for a particular quarter.
-It does not matter when you submit your application during the first-round Lottery application period as long as you meet the May deadline because you will be assigned a random Lottery number.
+Axess will begin accepting housing applications on March 30, 2022 for the 2022-23 academic year.
+Be sure to submit your application by the appropriate deadline if you want to be included in the pool of candidates considered for housing for a particular quarter.
+It does not matter when you submit your application during the first-round Lottery application period as long as you meet the May 5, 2022 deadline because you will be assigned a random Lottery number.

-Even if you don’t need housing until Winter Quarter or Spring Quarter, you will receive a better chance of assignment if you submit your application by the first-round Lottery deadline in May rather than the October or February waiting list deadlines.
+Even if you don’t need housing until winter quarter or spring quarter, you will receive a better chance of assignment if you submit your application by the first-round Lottery deadline rather than the October or February deadlines

 If you miss a deadline, submit your application for the next assignment round as soon as you can.
 Your position on the list depends on the date you apply.